-Despite the inevitable advances in processor speeds and network latency between now and 2020, the speeds at which signals can travel through the air and light can travel along a fibre are governed by fundamental laws of physics.
-Subsequently, services requiring a delay time of less than 1 millisecond must have all of their content served from a physical position very close to the user's device.
-Industry estimates suggest that this distance may be less than 1 kilometre, which means that any service requiring such a low latency will have to be served using content located very close to the customer, possibly at the base of every cell, including the many small cells that are predicted to be fundamental to meeting densification requirements.
+Achieving the sub-1ms latency rate identified as a technical requirement for 5G necessitates a new way of thinking about how networks are structured, and will likely prove to be a significant undertaking in terms of technological development and investment in infrastructure.
+Despite the inevitable advances in processor speeds and network latency between now and 2020, the speeds at which signals can travel through the air and light can travel along a fiber are governed by fundamental laws of physics.
+Subsequently services requiring a delay time of less than 1 millisecond must have all of their content served from a physical position very close to the user's device.
+Industry estimates suggest that this distance may be less than 1 kilometer, which means that any service requiring such a low latency will have to be served using content located very close to the customer, possibly at the base of every cell, including the many small cells that are predicted to be fundamental to meeting densification requirements.
 This will likely require a substantial uplift in CAPEX spent on infrastructure for content distribution and servers.

-If any service requiring 1 millisecond delay also has a need for interconnection between one operator and another, this Interconnectivity must also occur within 1 kilometre of the customers.
-This could well be the case for a service such as social networking content pushed into augmented reality.
-Today, interoperator interconnect points are relatively sparse, but to support a 5G service with a 1 millisecond delay, there would likely need to be

-Interconnection at every base station, thus impacting the topological structure of the core network.
-Roaming customers would need to have visited networks with contextual roaming capabilities and have content relevant to their applications available directly from the visited network, posing challenges for the existing roaming model.
+If any service requiring 1 millisecond delay also has a need for interconnection between one operator and another, this interconnectivity must also occur within 1 kilometer of the customers.
+This could well be the case in a service such as social networking content pushed into augmented reality.
+Today, inter-operator interconnect points are relatively sparse, but to support a 5G service with 1 millisecond delay, there would likely need to be Interconnection at every base station, thus impacting the topological structure of the core network.
+Roaming customers would need to have visited network contextual roaming capabilities, and have content relevant to their applications available directly from the visited network, posing challenges for the existing roaming model.
 In the most extreme case, it would make sense for a single network infrastructure to be implemented, which would be utilised by all operators.
 This would mean all customers could be served by a single content source, with all interaction and interconnect with localised context also being served from that point at the base station.
-This would also imply that only one radio network would be built and then shared by all operators.
+This would also imply that only one radio network would be built, and then shared by all operators